nobodyoffc/FCH-FEIP-APIP/Doc/Guide/ApipRequestGuide.md

 ## POST API list

 1. signIn	    // signIn to get sessionKey.
-2. general	    // for all fcdsl queries on a given ES index.
+2. general	    // for all FC-DSL queries on a given ES index.
-3. totals       // the total of entries of every index in ES
+3. totals       // the totals of all indices in ES
 4. blockByIds
 5. blockSearch
 6. cashByIds